hiconic-os/tribefire.cortex.documentation/getting-started-doc/src/create-extension/tutorial/02-create-extension-with-jinni.md

 # Creating Artifacts

-Using `Jinni` we start by creating a **new dev-env** and inside of it create all the artifacts that make up an extension.
+Using `Jinni` we create a new _dev-env_ in which we create all the artifacts that make up an extension.

+### dev-env creation

 * Open a terminal inside `devrock-sdk/env` directory.